 - When a client does not request services, higher margins are possible

 - The client carries the majority of the risk

 - When a client does not request services, they receive less value

 - Workload is less predictable and often reactionary

 - If there is uncertainty in scope and work requires fast turnaround times

 - When having a defined resource or team reserved for when the client needs them is valuable to the client

-Subscription based services are quickly becoming a core offering in a professional services firm’s arsenal.
+Subscription-based services are quickly becoming a core offering in a professional services firm’s arsenal.
 Depending on the types of services a PSO is offering, using a subscription model can be powerful.
-Under this approach, clients will pay an ongoing monthly fee for recurring deliverables.
+Under this type of approach, clients will pay an ongoing monthly fee for recurring deliverables.
 Those deliverables could include access to a proprietary software solution, detailed monthly reporting and analysis, or smaller deliverables that accrue overtime.

 As of late, there has been quite a bit of conversation surrounding the productization of services.
 The recurring service subscription model is perfect for services that have been successfully productized.